-- Closer oversight and monitoring to unlock value and achieve the required return on investment; - Focusing on Value Creation for the Subsidiaries and ensuring that investee companies implement their strategies and growth strategies - Crafting and implementing sound turnaround strategies where necessary; - Making input into and ensuring alignment of subsidiary strategies with those of the IDC; - Where necessary, availing IDC resources and services such as financial management, internal audit and risk management; - Formally reviewing management and board performance with appropriate interventions; and - Ensuring that where it is not possible to turn businesses around, the Corporation makes quicker decisions on the way forward to avoid further losses.
+- Closer oversight and monitoring to unlock value and achieve the required return on investment; - Focusing on Value Creation for the Subsidiaries and other investments with equity-like exposure and ensuring that investee companies implement their strategies and growth strategies - Crafting and implementing sound turnaround strategies where necessary; - Making input into and ensuring alignment of subsidiary strategies with those of the IDC; - Where necessary, availing IDC resources and services such as financial management, internal audit and risk management; - Formally reviewing management and board performance with appropriate interventions; and - Ensuring that where it is not possible to turn businesses around, the Corporation makes quicker decisions on the way forward to avoid further losses. - The Board and management team at the IDC have created structures to ensure that the turnaround strategies for the subsidiaries and significant investments are monitored and supported.